-When the DSL is absent, Dean Wyatt, member of the ESLT- will act as cover.
+When the DSL is absent, Dean Wyatt, Assistant Headteacher- will act as cover.
 He can be contacted on 01531 631012 or via email to dean.wyatt@jmhs.hereford.sch.uk.

-If the DSL and Deputy are not available any member of the school Leadership Team will act as cover (for example, during out-of-hours/out-of-term activities).
+If the DSL and Deputy are not available any member of the Senior Leadership Team will act as cover (for example, during out-of-hours/out-of-term activities).
 For staff with access to MyConcern the contact list of staff with DSL training can be found on the home page.